ahmed-musallam/aem-ckeditor-widget/README.md

 # CKEditor Granite widget

 This project is a simple granite ui widget to add a CKEditor field to AEM Touch-UI dialogs.

+:exclamation::exclamation::exclamation: This project is for illustrating how to integrate CKEditor.
+Please do not use in production unless you understand how it works and what it would take to support it.

 This project is based on the [gradle-aem-example](https://github.com/Cognifide/gradle-aem-example) which is based on the [gradle-aem-plugin](https://github.com/Cognifide/gradle-aem-plugin)